10 Best Cordless Jigsaws – Reviews & Buyer’s Guide 2022

 The Makita cuts at speeds up to 2600 SPM for fast, efficient sawing.
 And all of this power is housed in a lightweight 6.1-pound frame (battery included).
 However, its light weight isn’t the only ergonomic design feature.
 It comes with a large two-finger trigger for optimal comfort.

 One of our favorite things about the Makita is its Star Protection Computer Controls.
 These prevent and protect the saw from overloading and overheating.
 And let’s not forget about the built-in LED that helps illuminate your cutting path.
-All-in-all, the Makita 18V LXT jigsaw is a great choice for anyone looking for a new jigsaw.
+All-in-all, the Makita 18V LXT jigsaw is a great choice and the best budget jigsaw we have reviewed this year.

 3. BLACK+DECKER BDCJS20C JigSaw – Best Value